Alternative splicing: Disease

 One example of a specific splicing variant associated with cancers is in one of the human DNMT genes.
 Three DNMT genes encode enzymes that add methyl groups to DNA, a modification that often has regulatory effects.
 Several abnormally spliced DNMT3B mRNAs are found in tumors and cancer cell lines.
 In two separate studies, expression of two of these abnormally spliced mRNAs in mammalian cells caused changes in the DNA methylation patterns in those cells.
 Cells with one of the abnormal mRNAs also grew twice as fast as control cells, indicating a direct contribution to tumor development by this product.

 Another example is the Ron (MST1R) proto-oncogene.
 An important property of cancerous cells is their ability to move and invade normal tissue.
 Production of an abnormally spliced transcript of Ron has been found to be associated with increased levels of the SF2/ASF in breast cancer cells.
 The abnormal isoform of the Ron protein encoded by this mRNA leads to cell motility.

 Overexpression of a truncated splice variant of the FOSB gene – ΔFosB – in a specific population of neurons in the nucleus accumbens has been identified as the causal mechanism involved in the induction and maintenance of an addiction to drugs and natural rewards.

 Recent provocative studies point to a key function of chromatin structure and histone modifications in alternative splicing regulation.
 These insights suggest that epigenetic regulation determines not only what parts of the genome are expressed but also how they are spliced.

-Genome-wide analysis
+Genome-scale (transcriptome-wide) analysis

+Transcriptome-wide analysis of alternative splicing is typically performed by high-throughput RNA-sequencing.
+Most commonly, by short-read sequencing, such as by Illumina instrumentation.
+But even more informative, by long-read sequencing, such as by Nanopore or PacBio instrumentation.
+Transcriptome-wide analyses can for example be used to measure the amount of deviating alternative splicing, such as in a cancer cohort.